 How to Make Your Supply Chain More Agile

-Every company who transports goods appreciates the need for agility within their supply chain.
+Every company that transports goods appreciates the need for agility within their supply chain.
 For those who don’t know, supply chain agility is the ability for a supply chain to respond effectively to unforeseen circumstances, whether it be environmental, economic, customer, competition, governmental, or a combination of all five.